 - Beautyberry (Slope Editions, 2018), poetry collection

 Cass Donish is a queer nonbinary writer from California.
-They are the author of the poetry collections Your Dazzling Death (Knopf, 2024); The Year of the Femme (University of Iowa Press, 2019), chosen by Brenda Shaughnessy as winner of the Iowa Poetry Prize and shortlisted for the Julie Suk Award, and Beautyberry.
-Donish’s nonfiction work On the Mezzanine was chosen by Maggie Nelson as winner of the Gold Line Press Chapbook Competition.
-Donish has work appearing or forthcoming in American Poetry Review, Cincinnati Review, Colorado Review, Gettysburg Review, Guernica, Poem-a-Day, Texas Review, VICE, and elsewhere.
+They are the author of the poetry collections Your Dazzling Death (Knopf, 2024); The Year of the Femme (University of Iowa Press, 2019), chosen by Brenda Shaughnessy as winner of the Iowa Poetry Prize; and Beautyberry (Slope Editions, 2018).
+Their nonfiction work On the Mezzanine (Gold Line Press, 2019) was chosen by Maggie Nelson as winner of the Gold Line Press Chapbook Competition.
+Donish has writing appearing or forthcoming in American Poetry Review, Cincinnati Review, Colorado Review, Gettysburg Review, Guernica, Poem-a-Day, Texas Review, VICE, and elsewhere.
 They have taught creative writing at Washington University in St. Louis, University of Missouri, Kenyon Review Young Writers Workshop, and Ashland University’s low-residency MFA program.
-Their current poems and essays explore themes of queer and trans lived experience, grief, ecology, desire and young widowhood.
+Their current poems and essays explore themes of grief, queer love, suicide loss, ecology, and young widowhood.
 They live in Columbia, Missouri.

 Kate Hopper (she/her)

 - Silent Running: Our Family's Journey to the Finish Line with Autism with Robyn K. Schneider (Triumph Books, 2015)

 - Ready for Air: A Journey Through Premature Motherhood (University of Minnesota Press, 2013)

 - Use Your Words: A Writing Guide for Mothers (Viva Editions, 2012)